 - developing our credit assessment and credit worthiness rating system

 - processing credit-related applications and managing credit that we provide

 - collecting amounts you may owe us in relation to such credit and dealing with serious credit infringements

 - assigning our debts or acting in connection with any securitisation or other financing arrangement

 - dealing with complaints or regulatory matters relating to credit or credit reporting

-- as required or authorised by another law.
+- when required or authorised by another law

 - those purposes under “How do we use your information?” and “When do we share your information?” above except in relation to information we collect from credit reporting bodies.

 You have the right to request credit reporting bodies not to:

 - use your credit eligibility information to determine your eligibility to receive direct marketing from credit providers; and